 Habitat: Silver Buffaloberry is hardy to USDA Zone 2, has limited drought tolerance and needs full sun.
 In its native habitat it can be found to elevations up to 7,500 feet.
 The root system is rhizomatous, producing much suckering, forming thickets.
 This is good for windbreaks but for a landscape specimen, suckers must be removed.
 Thickets provide plenty of fruit for birds and wildlife, assuming both male and female plants are present.

 Names: The genus Shepherdia is an honorary named for John Shepherd (1764-1836), curator of the Liverpool botanic garden and one of the first gardeners to raise ferns from spores.
 The species, argentea, is from the Latin for 'silvery'.
 The author names for the plant classification are: ‘Pursh’ refers to Frederick Traugott Pursh (1774-1820) German-American botanist who wrote A Systematic Arrangement and Description of the Plants of North America, and was the botanist who catalogued and described the plants brought back by the exploring expedition of Lewis and Clark.
-Meriwether Lewis first collected the plant in 1804 at the junction of the Niobrara and Missouri Rivers in modern day NE Nebraska.
+Meriwether Lewis first collected this plant in 1804 at the junction of the Niobrara and Missouri Rivers in modern day NE Nebraska.
 Pursh's work was updated by ‘Nutt.’ which refers to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them on their return journey.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them on their return journey (not the case with this species).
 As to the other common names, see the notes of Lewis at bottom of page.

 Comparisons: A young Russian Olive Tree (Elaeagnus angustifolia) may be mistaken for Silver Buffaloberry due to the silvery color, but the Olive has alternate leaves and buff colored fruit.
 Of closer comparison is the Canadian or Russet-Buffaloberry (Shepherdia canadensis), similar in shape and size, but with less silvery hair on the leaves, no thorns, flowers on stalks, and where the fruit is more round and more russet colored.

-Above: Buffaloberry is a tall shrub with a slender crown when in close quarters as shown here, otherwise a spreading crown.
+Above: Buffaloberry is a tall shrub with a slender crown when in close quarters as a landscape specimen as shown here, otherwise a spreading crown.
 2nd photo - Older bark has horizontal lenticels and scaly ridges.
-Several of the short stubby thorns are visible in the bark photo.
+Several of the short stubby thorns are visible in the bark photo on opposite sides of the trunk near the base of the photo.
 3rd photo - The inflorescence is a series of flower clusters at the leaf axils before leaf-out.

 Below: Male flowers have six exserted stamens.
 Surrounding the inner base of the sepals is a darker yellow band of nectary glands.
-Buds on the twigs are opposite each other.
+2nd photo - flower buds on the twigs are opposite each other.

 Below: Leaves are widest at the middle with smooth margins and silvery in color due to fine whitish hair, especially on the underside (2nd photo).